OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/media-services/media-services-dotnet-creating-live-encoder-enabled-channel.md

             ILocator locator = CreateLocatorForAsset(program.Asset, program.ArchiveWindowLength);

-            // You can use slates and ads only if hello channel type is Standard.
+            // You can use slates and ads only if the channel type is Standard.
             StartStopAdsSlates(channel);

             // Once you are done streaming, clean up your resources.